 Before you begin your training, you need to get your materials ready.
-The two essential things you need are your harness, and probably, some dog treats.
+The two essential things you need are your harness and probably, some dog treats.

 Why treats?
 Allow me to explain.
 Your dog would need some motivation, and treats could offer that.

-It would help if you got the right harness for your dog.
+It would help if you got the proper harness for your dog.
 Ensure it is not too tight or loose for the dog.
 If the harness is too tight on the dog, it would likely be uncomfortable.
 And that alone can irritate and cause your dog to lose interest in the whole harness training thing.

 Note: You are going to require two traits for this journey.
 One is patience, and the other is self-control.
 Resist the temptation to yell or spank your dog, as doing so will only send the wrong message about the entire process.
-Just take things easy with your pooch.
+Just take things easy with your pup.

 It would help if you focused on avoiding distractions at all costs, too.
 Otherwise, your dog will leave you frustrated and take more time to get used to the harness.
 So, choose a quiet place, one that isn’t crowded or has too many distractions.
 You can do this training indoors or in a separate room to help your dog concentrate better and adapt faster.

 Here are the steps: